qiyfoundation/Qiy-Scheme/use-cases/UC01 Individual Starts Using Qiy Application.md

-# UC2 Individual Reuses Qiy Node
+# UC01 Individual Starts Using Qiy Application

 # Abstract

-This document is the use case specification for use case [UC2 Individual Reuses Qiy Node](UC2%20Individual%20Reuses%20Qiy%20Node.md).
+This document is the use case specification for use case [UC01 Individual Starts Using Qiy Application](UC01%20Individual%20Starts%20Using%20Qiy%20Application.md).

 # Contents